GoogleCloudPlatform/gcsfuse/docs/installing.md

     brew update && brew upgrade

-# Building from source
+# Install by building the binaries from source

+To install Cloud Storage FUSE by building the binaries from source, follow the instructions below:
 Prerequisites:

-*   A working [Go][go] installation at least as new as [version 1.13][go-version].
-See [Installing Go from source][go-setup].
+1. Make sure you have a working Go installation, the newest version specified in go.mod.
+See Installing Go from source.
-*   Fuse.
+2. Fuse.
 See the instructions for the binary release above.
-*   Git.
-This is probably available as `git` in your package manager.

-To install or update gcsfuse, run:
+3. Make sure you have the Git command-line tool installed.
+This is probably available as git in your package manager.
+To install or update Cloud Storage FUSE, run the following command

     GO111MODULE=auto go get -u github.com/googlecloudplatform/gcsfuse

-This will fetch the gcsfuse sources to `$GOPATH/src/github.com/googlecloudplatform/gcsfuse`, build them, and install a binary named `gcsfuse` to `$GOPATH/bin`.
+This will fetch the latest Cloud Storage FUSE sources to $GOPATH/src/github.com/googlecloudplatform/gcsfuse, build the sources, and then install a binary named gcsfuse to $GOPATH/bin.

 [go]: http://tip.golang.org/doc/install/source
 [go-version]: https://github.com/golang/go/releases/tag/go1.13